Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-1/Challenge-1.md

-# Challenge 01: Continuous Integration and Deployment for .NET Apps using GitHub Actions
+# Challenge 01: Continuous Integration and Continuous Deployment using GitHub

 ### Estimated Time: 90 minutes

 ## Introduction:
-This challenge is designed to evaluate your skills in creating a robust CI/CD pipeline leveraging GitHub Actions specifically tailored for a .NET application.
+This challenge is designed to evaluate your skills in creating a robust CI/CD pipeline leveraging GitHub Actions.
 It aims to assess your capability to not only establish a seamless pipeline but also to guarantee the successful deployment of the application.
 Additionally, you will demonstrate their expertise by efficiently modifying and integrating new features into the existing codebase, showcasing their proficiency in adapting and evolving the application's functionality.

-Through this challenge, you will set up a GitHub repository, implement a CI/CD workflow using GitHub Actions, deploy a .NET application to Azure, and make modifications to the application codebase.
+Through this challenge, you will set up a GitHub repository, implement a CI/CD workflow using GitHub Actions, deploy a .NET application to Azure, and make rolling updates to the application.

 ## Accessing GitHub